AidanRuck/FPGAFlightSimulator2.0/README.md

 ---

 ## Overview
 Flight Simulator 2.0 expands upon the original servo-based design into a full VGA-rendered, hardware-only flight 'game' with stable motion, collision detection, and scoring.
-This project is an extension of the original [FPGA-based accelerometer interface and feedback control system](https://github.com/alionaheitz/CPE487Project), and represents a full hardware-only fight simulation implemented on the Nexys A7-100T.
-Using the onboard ADXL362 3-axis accelerometer, real-time tilt data is sampled, filtered, quantized, and finally translated into stable motion rendered through the VGA display.
+This project is an extension of the original [FPGA-based accelerometer interface and feedback control system](https://github.com/alionaheitz/CPE487Project), and represents a full hardware-only flight simulation implemented on the Nexys A7-100T.
+Using the onboard ADXL362 3-axis accelerometer, real-time tilt data is sampled, thresholded, quantized, and finally translated into stable motion rendered through the VGA display.
 Elements such as the targets (blue circles), collision detection, and scoring are all implemented directly in VHDL.

 Compared to the original version, Flight Simulator 2.0 introduces:
-- Smoothed and quantized accelerometer control
+- Stable and quantized accelerometer control
 - VGA-based aircraft visualization
 - Discrete movement bins instead of raw sensor values
 - Game logic such as targets, collisions, and scoring
 - Multiple timing domains for stability and realism

-*insert visualization

 ---